Moonshine-IDE/Vagrant-REST-Interface/README.md

 - [Vagrant](https://www.vagrantup.com/downloads)

 Update your Vagrantfile as follows
-1. Set the `HTTP_HOST_PORT` variable with the port you want to use (occupie) in your Host machine to access the rest-interface.
+1. Set the `HTTP_HOST_PORT` variable with the port you want to use (reserve) in your Host machine to access the rest-interface.
-2. Set the `HTTP_GUEST_PORT` variable with the port that the rest-interface will use (occupie) in the virtual machine.
+2. Set the `HTTP_GUEST_PORT` variable with the port that the rest-interface will use (reserve) in the virtual machine.
 3. Add the variable `APP_HOME_DIR`, this will indicate the directory where the rest-interface files (binaries and logs) will live within the VM.

 At the end, your Vagrantfile (Centos 7) should look like this